By

 Trying to choose between Cal.com and Google Calendar for scheduling?
 Here’s how they stack up in terms of features, flexibility, and control so you can decide what fits your workflow best.

-Both Cal.com and Google Calendar help you schedule meetings, but they serve different purposes.
-Google Calendar is a robust personal and team calendar.
-Cal.com is a powerful booking and scheduling platform that integrates with calendars like Google, Outlook, and iCloud to streamline how others book time with you.
+Now, both Cal.com and Google Calendar help you schedule meetings, but they serve different purposes.
+Cal.com acts as a specialized scheduling infrastructure that integrates with calendars like Google, Outlook, and iCloud to handle the back-and-forth of external bookings.

 Feature